Studio 1 Productions

 Special Notes for Laptop Owners.

-Studio 1 Productions NVidia Optimus Technology
+Studio 1 Productions NVidia Optimus Technology Studio 1 Productions

 If you laptop has Optimus Technology or a built-in graphics card with an additional NVidia graphics card, then you will need to do some special setup with the NVidia Control Panel in order for the Ray Trace 3D Render Engine to run in GPU mode.